kkestell/ara/README.md

-# Ix
+# Ara

-Ix is an imperative, statically typed programming language.
-Ix uses Tree Sitter for parsing.
+Ara is an imperative, statically typed programming language.
+Ara uses Tree Sitter for parsing.
 The compiler is written in C# and emits LLVM IR.

 ```
 fn fib(n: int) -> int {